epsi-rns/epsi-rns.github.io/README.md

 There's a bunch of [Jekyll theme here][link-jekyll-theme].
 Starting with Jekyll Theme is inconvenient.

+Bootstrap user should start from [Bootstrap Example][link-bootstrap-example].
+There are some goodies in [startbootstrap.com][link-startbootstrap].

 I started from simple html and build my own using [Bootstrap Tutorial][link-bootstrap-tutorial].
 I found this layout [Code Snippet][link-code-snippet], and create my first layout based on this.

-Bootstrap user should start from [Bootstrap Example][link-bootstrap-example]

 ## Example: Site Wide